ohsugi/ohsugi/README.md

-# Hi there, I'm ohsugi! 👋
+# Hi there, I'm Naoki! 👋

 ## 🚀 About Me